 For a butterfly, how many did you see and were they adult, egg, caterpillar or chrysalis, a mating pair or egg-laying (and on what).
 Each County Recorder will be glad to let you know what information is relevant for their group.

-The record submission pages will automatically provide a 4-figure grid reference when you enter a place name from the default list.
-Zooming the map and clicking on a more precise location wil generate sa 6-figure grid reference.
+The HNHS's own record submission pages and the national iRecord website and phone app automatically provide 4-figure grid references when you enter a place name from the default list.
+Zooming the map and clicking on a more precise location will generate a 6-figure grid reference.

-The 'When' and the 'Who' are straightforward, the date of the observation and who saw it.
+The 'When' and the 'Who' are straightforward: we need to know the date of the observation and who saw it.

-And that?s about it really.
-By providing this information our records can be used to map species distributions, to detect changes of distribution, abundance or seasons, help with understanding the ecology of species and with the conservation of Hertfordshire?s wildlife.
-With so much development destined for the county it is important to feed in our records so that informed decisions can be made.
+And that's about it!
+Records, once verified, can be used to map species distributions, to detect changes of distribution, abundance or seasons, help us to understand the ecology of species and support the conservation of Hertfordshire's wildlife.
+With so much development currently proposed or planned for the county it is important to feed in our records so that informed decisions can be made.

 So, where should records be sent, and in what format?

-Records for birds, mammals, amphibians, reptiles and dragonflies and plants can be submitted direct to the recorder through this website.
-Otherwise download the appropriate form from the website and email or post your records to the appropriate recorder.
-Whilst our Recorders are happy to accept records in many formats, by entering your sightings using either the on-line forms or the spreadsheet/word documents you can greatly assist them to enter your observations into our databases.
+Records for birds, mammals, amphibians, reptiles and damselflies and dragonflies can be submitted direct to the recorder through this website.
+For other wildlilfe groups, including plants, slugs and snails, spiders and butterflies, moths and other insects the iRecord website or phone app can be used to submit electronic records that will be shared with the county recorders and sent to the Herts Environmental Records Centre once verified.
+Otherwise you can download the appropriate form from this website and email or post your records to the relevant recorder.
+Whilst our Recorders are happy to accept records in many formats, by recording your sightings on-line or using the spreadsheet/word documents you can greatly assist them to enter your observations into our databases.
 Quite a few have provided standard forms or spreadsheets for their species that can be downloaded from the section, and they can provide paper copies on request.

 Help with identifying specimens